Home » Symptoms » Dog Symptoms A-Z » Sneezing

 -

-Watery eyes: In the case of allergies or infections, the eyes can also be affected, leading to increased tear production.
-Redness or swelling of the eyes may also occur.
+Tearing: In cases of allergies or infections, the eyes can also be affected, leading to increased tearing.
+Redness or Swelling of the eyes may also occur.

 -

-Loss of appetite: If sneezing is caused by a serious illness, the dog may also show a loss of appetite.
-Discomfort or pain can cause the dog to eat less or not at all.
+Loss of appetite: If Sneezing is caused by a serious illness, the dog may also show loss of appetite.
+Discomfort or Pain can cause the dog to eat less or not at all.

 -